 - Growth spurt

-The doctor will ask about your child’s symptoms and medical history.
+You will be asked about your child’s symptoms and medical history.
 A physical exam will be done.
 An assessment of puberty milestones and growth will be done.
-Your child may be referred to an endocrinologist, which is a doctor who specializes in hormonal, glandular, and metabolic disorders.
+Your child may be referred to an endocrinologist, a doctor who specializes in hormonal, glandular, and metabolic disorders.

 Your child's bodily fluids may be tested.
 This can be done with blood tests.

 Talk with your child's doctor about the best treatment plan.
 Treatment options include:

 Different medications can be used to treat precocious puberty depending on the type.
 These medications stop or slow sexual development.
 They also halt the rapid bone growth and encourage normal growth.

 Developing before their peers may cause social challenges in some children.
 Psychological support may be helpful.
 Talk to your child's doctor about what options are available.